nitikasingh21/movie-recommender-system/README.md

 Technologies Used

 Python
-Streamlit
+1. Streamlit
-pandas
+2. pandas
-NumPy
+3. NumPy
-scikit-learn
+4. scikit-learn
-nltk
+5. nltk

 Future Enhancements

-Incorporate collaborative filtering techniques for improved recommendation accuracy.
+1. Incorporate collaborative filtering techniques for improved recommendation accuracy.
-Enhance user profiling capabilities to capture more personalized preferences.
+2. Enhance user profiling capabilities to capture more personalized preferences.
-Integrate external data sources for richer movie metadata and recommendation insights.
+3. Integrate external data sources for richer movie metadata and recommendation insights.

+Credits
+Dataset sourced from TMDb.
+Inspired by tutorials and resources from the data science and machine learning community.